zerolawtech/ZAP-Tech/docs/kyc.rst

 .. method:: KYCBase.NewInvestor(bytes32 indexed id, uint16 indexed country, bytes3 region, uint8 rating, uint40 expires, bytes32 indexed authority)

-    Emitted when a new investor is added to the registry.
+    Emitted when a new investor is added to the registry with ``KYCBase.addInvestor``.

 .. method:: KYCBase.UpdatedInvestor(bytes32 indexed id, bytes3 region, uint8 rating, uint40 expires, bytes32 indexed authority)

-    Emitted when data about an existing investor is modified.
+    Emitted when data about an existing investor is modified with ``KYCBase.updateInvestor``.

 .. method:: KYCBase.InvestorRestriction(bytes32 indexed id, bool permitted, bytes32 indexed authority)

-    Emitted when a restriction upon an investor is set or removed.
+    Emitted when a restriction upon an investor is set or removed with ``KYCBase.setInvestorRestriction``.

 .. method:: KYCBase.RegisteredAddresses(bytes32 indexed id, address[] addr, bytes32 indexed authority)

-    Emitted when new addresses are associated with an investor ID, or a existing addresses have a restriction removed.
+    Emitted by ``KYCBase.registerAddresses`` when new addresses are associated with an investor ID, or existing addresses have a restriction removed.

 .. method:: KYCBase.RestrictedAddresses(bytes32 indexed id, address[] addr, bytes32 indexed authority)

-    Emitted when a restriction is set upon addresses associated with an investor ID.
+    Emitted when a restriction is set upon addresses associated with an investor ID with ``KYCBase.restrictAddresses``.

 KYCRegistrar
 ------------